JetBrains/Qodana/topics/qodana-ide-plugin.md

    </tr>
    <tr>
       <td><ui-path>Refresh Report</ui-path></td>
-      <td>Download the updated version of the report from Qodana Cloud.
-This requires that you first link your project with Qodana Cloud</td>
+      <td>Download the updated version of the report from %cloud%.
+This requires that you first link your project with %cloud%</td>
    </tr>
     <tr>
       <td><ui-path>Log in to Qodana / Logged in to Qodana</ui-path></td>
-      <td>Log in Qodana Cloud, or log out.
-This action is a prerequisite for linking your project with Qodana Cloud-based reports
+      <td>Log in %cloud%, or log out.
+This action is a prerequisite for linking your project with %cloud%-based reports
     </td>
    </tr>
    <tr>
       <td><ui-path>Link project with Cloud / Linked with Cloud</ui-path></td>
-      <td>Link your project with a specific Qodana Cloud-based project, or unlink it.
-This requires that you first log in to Qodana Cloud </td>
+      <td>Link your project with a specific %cloud%-based project, or unlink it.
+This requires that you first log in to %cloud% </td>
    </tr>
    <tr>
       <td><ui-path>View Options</ui-path></td>